 English

-Yes, Virginia, There is a Santa Claus
+Yes, Virginia, There Is A Santa Claus

 Literature Analysis

-The magic of Christmas comes from the innocent wonder of the children; their belief in an old man that has a flying sleigh and leaves gifts for everyone makes this occasion complete.
+The magic of Christmas comes from the innocent wonder of the children; their belief in an old man who has a flying sleigh and leaves gifts for everyone makes this occasion complete.
 However, when these children start to grow up, they stop believing in Santa and even start telling other children that he does not exist.
-This was the case for eight-year-old Virginia O’Hanlon, who wrote to the New York’s Sun’s editor; Francis Pharcellus Church, asking him if Santa was real as her friends said otherwise.
+This was the case for eight-year-old Virginia O’Hanlon, who wrote to the New York Sun’s editor, Francis Pharcellus Church, asking him if Santa was real as her friends said otherwise.
 This editorial became the most reprinted editorial in history as it was translated into many languages and became part of storybooks, movies and other print media.

 References